exakat/exakat-docs/Reference/Reports.rst

 The Perrule report lays out the results, rule by rue.

-The Perrule report displays one result per line, grouped by rule, and ordered by file and line number :
+The Perrule report displays one result per line, grouped by rule, and ordered by file and line number.
+Here is an example :

 ::